LiliaFramework/Lilia/docs/docs/meta/item.md

 # Item Meta

 Item objects represent things found in inventories or spawned in the world.

 This guide describes methods for reading and manipulating item data.

 ---

 ## Overview

-Item meta functions cover stack counts, categories, weight calculations, and network variables.
-Items are objects that can exist in inventories or the world, and item instances clone the base properties defined by the item table.
+Item-meta functions cover stack counts, categories, weight calculations, and network variables.

+Items can exist in inventories or the world, and item instances clone the base properties defined by the item table.

 These helpers enable consistent interaction across trading, crafting, and interface components.

 ---

 ### getQuantity

 **Purpose**

 Retrieves how many of this item the stack represents.
-When the item has not

-yet been instanced (`id` equals `0`) this returns the `maxQuantity` defined on

-the base item.
+If the item has not yet been instanced (`id` equals `0`), this returns the `maxQuantity` defined on the base item.

 **Parameters**

 * None

 **Realm**

 `Shared`

 **Returns**

 * `number`: Quantity contained in this item instance.

 **Example**

 ```lua
 -- Give the player ammo equal to the stack quantity